-- Clothing or articles that display ethnic or racial slurs or symbols. - Shirts that expose the stomach, back, or cleavage may be deemed inappropriate for the school setting. - All undergarments must be covered and not visible. - Skirts/shorts/dresses must be appropriate for the school setting.
+• Clothing or articles that display ethnic or racial slurs or symbols.

+- Shirts that expose the stomach, back, or cleavage may be deemed inappropriate for the school setting. - All undergarments must be covered and not visible. - Skirts/shorts/dresses must be appropriate for the school setting.
 A standard guideline for appropriate skirt/short/dress length is past the fingertips when arms are extended down. - Clothing that displays alcohol, drugs, tobacco, gang association, weapons, sexual or suggestive references, profanity, violence, intimidation or organizations promoting any of these are not appropriate. - Hats are not allowed in some classrooms.
-If you are allowed to wear a hat it needs to be worn straight forward or straight backward. - Shoes must be worn at all times. - Sharp and/or spiked jewelry or chains are not appropriate.

-- Skin tight clothing or clothing that has excessive holes may be deemed inappropriate for the school setting. - Students are expected to bathe and groom themselves regularly so that their personal hygiene is not disruptive to the educational environment of students and staff.
+If you are allowed to wear a hat it needs to be worn straight forward or straight backward. - Shoes must be worn at all times. - Skin tight clothing or clothing that has excessive holes may be deemed inappropriate for the school setting. - Students are expected to bathe and groom themselves regularly so that their personal hygiene is not disruptive to the educational environment of students and staff.